 M. suis can produce a clinical hemolytic anemia in young pigs under natural conditions, but infections with M. parvum do not cause overt disease.
 The clinical syndrome associated with M. suis infection has been called the ictero-anemia of pigs.
 The disease may appear as severe acute anemia with fever, icterus, anorexia, depression and muscle weakness.
 Parasitemia is high during the early stage of clinical disease but disappears rapidly as the reticulocyte count rises.
 Subclinical disease may compromise breeding performance and weight gain.
 Transmission is by the common hog louse (Haematopinus suis).
 The disease is diagnosed by identification of the parasite in blood smears, serology (IHA and ELISA) and PCR-based techniques.

 Mycoplasma haemolamae (formerly Eperythrozoon) infections have been recognized in llamas and alpacas.
-Younger animals are more susceptible to acute infection, leading to anemia and massive parasitemia.
-Affected animals are mildly to moderately anemic but the anemia is poorly regenerative (even though nucleated red blood cells may be seen).
-In most cases, the parasitemia is high; many red cells are coated with organisms having ring, cocci, and rod shapes (see image right).
-The organisms detach from the red cell surface with storage (as soon as 1 hour after collection; this is exacerbated by refrigeration).
+Younger animals are more susceptible to acute infection, leading to massive parasitemia, which has been associated with anemia.
+The anemia is poorly regenerative (even though nucleated red blood cells may be seen).
+In cases with high parasitemia, many red blood cells are coated with organisms having ring, cocci, and rod shapes (see image to the right).
+The organisms detach from the red blood cell surface with storage (as soon as 1 hour after collection; this is exacerbated by refrigeration).
 Llamas with chronic infections may have multiple clinical problems, including ill-thrift and poor weight gain, thought to be due to abnormal immunologic function.
 Whether the organism is associated with anemia is a matter of debate.
 We have seen cases of severe parasitemia in animals without anemia.
 In 34 clinically healthy non-anemic camelids, animals that were PCR-positive did not have lower red blood cell counts, packed cell volumes or hemoglobin concentrations than PCR-negative animals (Viesselmann et al 2019).
 Similar findings were obtained in an earlier study of Peruvian and Chilean animals (Tornquist et al 2010).
 However, none of the animals had organisms in blood and it is likely they were asymptomatic carriers (and could have had low parasitemias).